 - Students are advised to reach the centre of examination at least 30 minutes before the commencement of exam and occupy the appropriate allotted seats bearing their respective roll number.

 - Students should not have anything else than the NTSE Admit Card and a ball-point pen for marking their responses in the exam hall.

-- Students must firstly write down their respective roll number on the Admit Card, Answer sheet as well as the Question booklet.
+- Students must first write down their respective roll number on the Admit Card, Answer sheet as well as the Question Booklet.